Heirloom Tomato Galette

 We’re feeling satisfied at this point in our career that we don’t need to hop on a plane to work as much.
 Yeah, travel is nice.
 More than nice, we love it.
 But it had gotten to a point when actually being home for more than seven days at a time was a luxury for us.
 So it’s nice to dial it back a little and appreciate every moment sitting in the garden and eating more heirloom tomatoes.

+Top of our list was finishing up house maintenance duties that have been neglected for a while.
+You’d be proud to know that we finally replaced our old wood side-gates.
+Yes!
+We built out two new small decks going into the garden and replaced the top wood on our front deck.
+In the process we discovered ironwood, which is amazing.
+We also had our outside garage lights fixed and they’re now finally working after about 3 years.
 Hope you all are having a marvelous Summer.
 We’re enjoying every minute of it and you can get more glimpses of our garden and Summer adventures on Instagram for White On Rice Couple.
 And we’re still hoping to finish our “to-do” list by July.
 Wish us luck!

 More Great Galette Recipes Here: